Informed Consent for Teletherapy and Online Therapy

 I have a legal and ethical responsibility to try my best to protect all communications that are a part of our teletherapy.
 However, due to the nature of electronic technology, I cannot guarantee that our communications will be kept confidential or that other people may not gain access to our communications.

-The extent of confidentiality and the exceptions to confidentiality that are outlined in the Bucks County Anxiety Center Policy and Procedures document still apply in teletherapy.
+The extent of and exceptions to confidentiality that are outlined in the Policy and Procedures document apply in teletherapy.
 Please let me know if you have any questions about exceptions to confidentiality.

 7) Appropriateness of Teletherapy and Online Therapy